kvthweatt/VysualPy/README.md

 # VysualPy / Vysual Python
-An IDE with blueprint node graphs, written in Python.
+An IDE with blueprint node graphs, written in Python, inspired by Unreal Engine.

+Created to help build UTTCex.

+- **Experiemental!!!**
+- Please report any bugs to support@uttcex.net

 # Changelog: